arifrahman10/binary-job-listing/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Binary Job listing is a simple job listing plugin to manage.

 == Description ==

-This simple plugin is part of our beginner's guide to writing a WordPress plugin.
+Binary Job Listing is the most powerful and incredibly feature-packed, advanced recruitment plugin that comes with gorgeous designs and has everything you need to create a popular job board that meets your expectations.

+= Key Features =
+* Super Simple and Easy to Set Up and Use
+* Clean and User-Friendly Designs
+* Job Specifications
+* Job posting structured data for better SEO
+* Tested with more than 10 top WordPress themes and Plugins

 == Installation ==

-1. Upload the plugin folder to your /wp-content/plugins/ folder.
+1. Upload the plugin folder to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
-1. Go to the **Plugins** page and activate the plugin.

-== Frequently Asked Questions ==

-= How do I use this plugin? =

-Answer to the question

-= How to uninstall the plugin? =

-Simply deactivate and delete the plugin.

-== Screenshots ==
-1. Description of the first screenshot.
-1. Description of the second screenshot.

-== Changelog ==
-= 1.0 =
-* Plugin released.
+2. Activate the plugin through the `Plugins` screen in WordPress